Nashville's Trace Trail

 2389 Hwy 166N

 It's time for a taste of Tennessee's wine country.
 Visit these two wineries now or at the start of Loop 4.
 Bring your own picnic or purchase items here and dine under the covered pavilion.
 Live music monthly.
 Open Wed.-Sun.

 Amber Falls is specifically known for their unique Cajunfest wine along with their annual event in May with live music and lots of crawfish.
 Enjoy the peaceful grounds and visit the cellar tasting room.
 Live music monthly.
 Open daily.

 Pink Cadillac Drive In

 Catch this all-American experience.
 Watch from your car or bring blankets and chairs for a night under the stars.

 2506 Hwy 100

-his is the heart of the community, with the Hickman County Courthouse, restaurants like Breece's Café serving locals for almost 75 years, newer favorites like The Farmhouse Café, gift shops and small-town, down-home charm.
+In the heart of Centerville you’ll find several longstanding businesses as well as a giant chicken wire statue of the town’s most famous resident, Minnie Pearl.
+Attractions include the Hickman County Courthouse, restaurants like Breece's Café serving locals for almost 75 years, newer favorites like The Farmhouse Café, gift shops with small-town, down-home charm.
 If you love Fenton glass, Remember When is the largest dealer in Middle Tennessee.
 Yesterday's on the Square is another great stop for antiques and collectibles.
 Breece's Café 111 S. Public Sq.
 Centerville 931-729-3481 The Farmhouse Café 102 S. Public Sq.
 Centerville 931-729-4129 Remember When 108 S. Public Sq.
 Centerville 931-729-0052 Yesterday's on the Square 208 E. Public Sq.
 Centerville 931-729-3719

 108 S. Public Sq.